bolderbrush10/SearchlightAssault/modder-notes.md

 - [Cheat Mode] Mass-deconstructing alarm-mode searchlights and boosted turrets at the same exact time causes the searchlights to re-boost turrets as they die, causing boosted versions of that turret to be spawned in and avoid being mass-deconstructed.

+- [Feature?]
+You can park a car / tank somewhere to distract a spotlight indefinitely

 - Boosted turrets have trouble shooting at something if it has its force set every tick